tkarnani/cse15l-lab-reports/Lab1.md

 - I got this output because the working directory was changed to `/home/lab1/playlist/`, as is seen in the second line on the terminal.
 - There was no error.

-3. using the command with a path to a file as an argument
+Task 3: using the command with a path to a file as an argument

 ![Image](13.png)